celescript/next-tailwind-starter/README.md

 _This project uses [pnpm](https://pnpm.io/) as the package manager.
 You can use `npm` or `yarn` if you prefer._

-Feel free to experiment with the folder structure to fit your needs.
-If you find an issue or have recomendations, please, open an issue or pull request :)
+## TailwindCSS helper: clx

+> /utils/clx.ts

-clx is a helper function that allows you to use tailwind-merge and clsx at the same time.
+clx is a helper function that allows you to use [Tailwind-Merge](https://www.npmjs.com/package/tailwind-merge) and [clsx](https://www.npmjs.com/package/clsx) together.

 Let's say you have the following component: